Kim-Onesmus/CV2-cctv/README.md

-NOTE: Winsound works only on windows Operating systems
+NOTE: Winsound works only on windows Operating system 21H2